-Goal #1: Applied Nutrition - Dietetics Graduate Program graduates will possess knowledge required to become a Registered Dietitian Nutritionist (RDN).
+Goal #1: Applied Nutrition - Dietetics Graduate Program graduates will possess knowledge, obtained through meeting competencies and practical experience, required to become a Registered Dietitian Nutritionist (RDN) and express satisfaction with their didactic education and supervised experiential learning.
 Objectives:

 - 1. "At least 80% of students complete program requirements within 1.5 years (150% of the program length)". - 2.
 "At least 80 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion". - 3.
 "The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%". - 4.
 At least 80% of program graduates will rate the overall quality of the program as "excellent," or "good."